HOW IT WORKS

 Though we review a variety of outside research sources, most of our investment decisions are based on research generated by our firm.

-We select bonds to fulfill a client’s objectives of safety, liquidity and/or income; or because we think they offer a better investment opportunity than stocks in particular market environments.
+We select bonds and other fixed income securities to fulfill a client’s objectives of safety, liquidity and/or income; or because we believe they offer a better investment opportunity than stocks in particular market environments.
 We do not predict interest rate movements.
 So maturities of bonds are laddered (that is, the bonds mature in different years) to reduce interest rate risk.
-We primarily buy U.S. Treasuries, agency bonds, investment grade corporate bonds, municipal bonds and preferred stocks, depending on after-tax yields.
+We primarily buy U.S. Treasurys, agency bonds, investment grade corporate bonds, municipal bonds and preferred stocks, depending on after-tax yields.

 Portfolios are regularly evaluated for individual holdings, cash availability, balance between asset classes, diversity of companies and industry groups, size of positions and tax management.